Addiction is a Disease

-The highly experienced and caring CeDAR addiction recovery team is dedicated to providing patients with the hope, help and support they need to overcome dependence and reclaim their lives.
-The road to recovery starts with education; only by understanding the nature of addiction can the true healing begin.
+The experienced and caring CeDAR addiction recovery team is dedicated to providing patients with the hope, help, and support they need to overcome dependence and reclaim their lives.
+The road to recovery starts with education.
+Understanding the nature of addiction allows healing to begin.

 Addiction is a disease, defined as the physical or mental dependency on alcohol or another illicit substance.
 Both legal substances (alcohol, prescription medications, etc.) and illegal substances (street drugs) can be highly addictive.

 Often, alcoholism co-exists with other chemical dependencies.
 Co-occurring disorders, such as mental health conditions, are also common.
-Here is the through definition of addiction from the American Society of Addiction Medicine (ASAM).
+Here is the thorough definition of addiction from the American Society of Addiction Medicine (ASAM).

 Fortunately, like most diseases, addiction can be treated and managed successfully.
 At CeDAR, our residential and outpatient drug and alcohol treatment programs are designed to provide the intensive, integrated and individualized care patients need to conquer addiction and maintain a healthy life.